-between total cost of price adjustment per contemplated price change (\$1,216,445.00/8,000 = \$152.06) and per actual price change (\$1,216,445.00/7,900 = \$153.98).
-If we consider the cost of price adjustment per price change, when we include the individually negotiated prices, then the magnitude of the bias is less clear because of our inability to determine the proportion of the individually negotiated prices whose changes were contemplated but in the end, not implemented.
-The ratio, however, will not necessarily be biased upward because we know that some price changes that were eventually made were never contemplated.
-None of these, however, bias our measure of the total price adjustment cost figures, if one agrees with our argument that the cost of contemplating price changes should count as the cost of price adjustment.
+The important question, therefore, is how this difficulty might affect the cost-of-adjustment figures we report.
+It is important, when calculating the cost per price change, to treat the numerator and the denominator consistently.
+In the numerator, that is, the total cost of price adjustment, the measures include all the time and resources spent on all price change analysis, discussions, and decisions, regardless of whether the prices were changed or not.
+In the denominator, we must decide what to include.
+In calculating the price change per product, we divide the total cost by 8,000.
+Because the actual number of product price changes during the pricing season we studied was over 7,900 (according to our contact in the company, fewer than 100 product prices remained unchanged during that season), the figures we report are not substantially biased.
+That is, there is no substantial difference between total cost of price adjustment per contemplated price change (\$1,216,445.00/8,000 =\$152.06) and per actual price change (\$1,216,445.00/ 7,900 = \$153.98).
+If we consider the cost of price adjustment per price change and we include the individually negotiated prices, then the magnitude of the bias is less clear because of our inability to determine the proportion of the individually negotiated prices whose changes were contemplated but, in the end, not implemented.
+The ratio, however, will not necessarily be biased upward, because we know that some price changes that were eventually made were never contemplated.
+None of these effects, however, bias our measure of the total price adjustment cost figures, if one agrees with our argument that the cost of contemplating price changes should count as a cost of price adjustment.